-On Christmas Day 2010, the body of Joanna Yeates (right) was discovered near a golf course in the Somerset, England village of Failand; she had been missing from her flat in Bristol for a week.
+On Christmas Day 2010, the body of Joanna Yeates (below) was discovered near a golf course in the Somerset, England village of Failand; she had been missing from her flat in Bristol for a week.

 The autopsy revealed the 25-year-old woman had been strangled.

 Police in the area launched one of the largest ever murder enquiries with 80 detectives assigned to the case.
 This, in its turn, attracted the attention of national media.

 Christopher Jefferies was the landlord who owned the flat in which Ms. Yeates lived with her boyfriend, Greg Reardon.

 He was a retired English teacher who lived in the same building.
 He was a mildly eccentric bachelor who spoke in a somewhat halting manner.
 He sported an extravagant, grey comb over and was inclined to correct people on their grammar.
 He was, in short, a little different.

 And, it seems, his strangeness was the paramount reason why police arrested him on December 30, 2010.